 Broaden your career possibilities and perspectives with the University of Wisconsin-Eau Claire's Latin American and Latinx studies minor or certificate.

 Given the increasing Latinx/Hispanic population in the United States, the global nature of the economy and the emerging markets of Latin America and Latinx/Hispanic people in the U.S. and elsewhere, an understanding of Latin America is a valuable asset in nearly any field.
 From business to finance to healthcare administration, nursing, social work and education, our graduates are using the knowledge, skills and cultural competencies gained to better the world around them.

 Course variety.
 A wide range of elective courses allows you to find your niche and specialize in areas that interest you.
 Taught by expert faculty, classes will explore topics like history, art history, the environment, geography, religion, public health, sustainability, math and more.
 This flexibility opens doors to new opportunities and job possibilities.

 Research opportunities.
 As a Latin American and Latinx studies minor, you'll have a variety of research opportunities available to you, from exploring Latin American and Latinx culture to studying interdisciplinary topics related to Latin America and its people.
 Our collaborative faculty will do all they can to ensure you get the most out of your UWEC education.

 Outside-the-classroom learning.
-Each year, the Latin American and Latinx studies department hosts Latin American and Latinx Studies (LAS) Week, which includes a number of events related to Latin American and Latinx topics.
+Each year, the Latin American and Latinx studies program hosts Latin American and Latinx Studies (LAS) Week, which includes a number of events related to Latin American and Latinx topics.
 This is an exciting way to learn even more about Latin American and Latinx people as the week often includes opportunities to hear from renowned speakers, experts, artists, educators and students.

 - Global environmental and public health